Muhyiddin Yassin: Early years

 Muhyiddin's involvement in politics began when he joined UMNO as an ordinary member at the Muar Dalam division in 1971.
 He was elected as UMNO youth chief of the Pagoh division and the secretary in 1976.
 Later he became Youth Chief of Johor state UMNO Youth until 1987.

 Muhyiddin occupied the seats of Exco in the national Malaysia UMNO Youth.
 In 1984, Muhyiddin was elected the UMNO division chief of Pagoh, replacing Othman Saat.
 Muhyiddin rose the ranks and file of Johor UMNO quickly.
 From being a state executive council member, he rose to become Johor UMNO's head and later became Menteri Besar of Johor.

 Muhyiddin contested and was elected Member of Parliament for the Pagoh constituency in the 1978 general election and kept the seat until 1982.
 Muhyiddin was appointed Parliamentary Secretary in the Ministry for Foreign Affairs; subsequently, he was promoted to Deputy Minister in the Ministry of Federal Territories and later the Ministry of Trade and Industry.

 In 1984, Muhyiddin contested a UMNO Supreme Council seat but lost.
 Muhyiddin was later appointed the UMNO Johor state liaison chairman and next appointed a Supreme Council member.
 In November 1990, he was a candidate for the UMNO vice-presidency but lost again.
 He attempted again in the November 1993 UMNO party election, successfully this time.

 Rise to prominence (1995–2009)

 Muhyiddin returned to contest the Pagoh parliamentary seat in the 1995 General Election.

 He served several different federal government cabinet posts as Minister of Youth and Sports (1995–1999), Minister of Domestic Trade and Consumer Affairs (1999–2004), Minister of Agriculture and Agro-based Industry (2004–2008) and Minister of International Trade and Industry (2008–2009).

-He was appointed Deputy Prime Minister and Minister of Education by Prime Minister Najib Razak in 2009.
+Muhyiddin was seen as a supporter of Abdullah Ahmad Badawi, and was expected to become Badawi's deputy prime minister when Badawi replaced Mahathir.
+However, when Badawi became prime minister in November 2003, Najib Razak was appointed deputy.

 He lost the 1996 election when defending the vice-president post.
 Eventually, in the election in 2000, he again won the post of vice-president of UMNO, remaining in that post until the October 2008 party election, when Muhyiddin successfully sought the higher post of deputy president, which was left vacant as the incumbent, Najib Razak (who was acting party president after the retirement of Abdullah Ahmad Badawi), became UMNO president.